tim-hardcastle/Pipefish/README.md

 →
 ```

-A "slice" can be taken out of a list like this:
+A "slice" can be taken out of a string like this:

 ```
 → "Charm"[1::4]